PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 Commit and push characterization first, keep the store at 128/128, and never create, update, or reopen a pull request.

+## Terminal Concat-bridge composite implementation

+`run_terminal_concat_bridge_layout_cleanup(context)` now owns the six characterized callbacks in their original order.
+The first four receive the shared ModelIR and conversion-local layout state, the Concat-unary-Conv owner also receives the shared diagnostics list, and the final Shape-extract owner remains model-only.
+Their independent counter mappings are returned as an ordered tuple.

+The lowerer retains one `_terminal_concat_bridge_layout_results` composite via `shared_model_ir_pass_context`.
+The six old unconsumed locals are absent, and the composite remains outside `ConversionSession.phase_results`; the store is still exactly 128/128.
+Existing lowerer compatibility wrappers, guards, graph index behavior, owner implementations, and the following guarded elementwise-fanout phase remain unchanged.

+Focused runtime coverage proves callback order, ModelIR/layout/diagnostics identity, the final model-only argument policy, and tuple ordering.
+Structural contracts now account for nested composite ownership and require the composite between the retained final pre-Concat result and the guarded fanout successor.
+No graph, numerical, diagnostics, or artifact failure occurred.

+Validation completed sequentially under core-only `uv`:

+- focused composite and affected result contracts: `17 passed in 1.48s`;
+- terminal-layout and pass-efficiency contracts: `92 passed in 1.99s`;
+- synthetic core runtime contracts: `55 passed in 1.03s`;
+- broader result contracts: `196 passed in 9.40s`;
+- full lowerer architecture contracts: `258 passed in 19.32s`;
+- phase-result capacity contracts: `2 passed in 0.54s`;
+- targeted Ruff, bytecode compilation, fixed-capacity audit, and whitespace
+  checks: passed.

+No root-model conversion was run because this is a characterized six-call owner extraction with focused runtime equivalence and unchanged serialization inputs.
+The deferred final Slice/pre-Concat pair still requires a separate pass-module compatibility-wrapper checkpoint before safe extraction.

 ## Guarded terminal BatchMatMul implementation

 The three characterized results now record inside their original guard under: